 Guiding Business Principles

 I have taken the liberty to paraphrase a powerful document written in 1972 for a very successful grocery & drug store chain called Jewel Companies.
 The Chairman of Jewel wrote out these guiding principles to help shape the behavior and attitudes of future generations of leadership.
-The company lived by these tenets and was a progressive leader in their markets, largely due to these words.
+The company lived by these tenets and was a progressive leader in their markets, primarily due to these words.

 Leaders are assistants, not dictators.